Antigua and Barbuda

 Antigua and Barbuda is one of the most developed countries in the Caribbean.
 The islands host branches of Caribbean and US banks, along with numerous hotels, restaurants, and shops.
 Antigua’s marinas offer comfort and attract yachters from around the globe.

-Numerous citizens over 50 from the EU, US, and Canada choose to relocate to Antigua and Barbuda.
-They enjoy the beauty of nature, the steady pace of life, comfort, and a warm climate.
-The islands boast an average annual temperature of around +25°C.
+Many citizens over 50 from the EU, US, and Canada relocate to Antigua and Barbuda for its natural beauty, relaxed lifestyle, comfort, and warm climate.
+The islands enjoy an average annual temperature of around +25°C.

-Does a citizenship programme participant need to visit Antigua and Barbuda?
+Does a citizenship program participant need to visit Antigua and Barbuda?

-Investors do not come to Antigua and Barbuda to get citizenship.
-A licensed agent like Immigrant Invest submits documents on the investor’s behalf, and all procedures are remote.
-Even the oath can be taken at the country’s nearest consulate.
-The Citizenship Certificate and passport are sent to the address provided by the investor.
+Investors do not need to visit Antigua and Barbuda to obtain citizenship.
+A licensed agent, like Immigrant Invest, submits documents on the investor’s behalf, and all procedures are completed remotely.
+Even the oath can be taken at the nearest consulate, and the Citizenship Certificate and passport are sent to the investor’s provided address.

-However, the CBI programme has a condition: the investor must visit the country for at least 5 days within the first 5 years of citizenship.
-In our experience, investors use this time for holidays in a tropical paradise and spend more than 5 days on the islands.
-Some programme participants plan to visit Antigua and Barbuda aboard a cruise liner.
+However, the CBI program requires the investor to visit the country for at least 5 days within the first 5 years of citizenship.
+Many investors use this opportunity for a holiday in the tropical paradise, often staying longer.
+Some even plan their visit aboard a cruise liner.

-What makes the Antigua and Barbuda programme stand out from other Caribbean CBI programmes?
+What makes the Antigua and Barbuda program stand out from other Caribbean CBI programs?

-What are the minimum expenses for a family of four under the Antigua and Barbuda citizenship programme?
+What are the minimum expenses for a family of four under the Antigua and Barbuda citizenship program?

 For clarity, here is a cost calculation in a table.